"From out there in the gutter, to this. I'm telling you, it's a miracle in my life." William, Vancouver temporary modular housing resident

 Temporary modular housing sites

-In September 2020, funding from the Government of British Columbia was committed towards the development of more temporary modular homes in Vancouver.
+Álewem was completed in September 2021 following a funding commitment from the Government of British Columbia towards the development of more temporary modular homes in Vancouver.

 In April 2019, funding from the Government of British Columbia was committed towards the development of more temporary modular housing across the province.